May faces down pro-EU rebel lawmakers to win Brexit vote

 LONDON (Reuters) - Prime Minister Theresa May won a crucial Brexit vote in parliament on Wednesday, keeping her divided government’s plans to end more than 40 years of British partnership with the European Union on track.

-After pro-EU Conservative lawmaker Dominic Grieve said he would support the government’s proposal for a “meaningful vote” in parliament on any Brexit deal, a potential rebellion that could have undermined May’s authority was averted.
+After pro-EU Conservative lawmaker Dominic Grieve said he would support the government’s proposal for a “meaningful vote” in parliament on Britain’s exit, a potential rebellion that could have undermined May’s authority was averted.

 May adopted a high-risk strategy by facing off with rebels in her Conservative Party, and it paid off.
 One lawmaker said May had no option but to take them on, or risk their rebellion growing as she cuts ties with the EU.